Tax Savings Program

 The Unreimbursed Medical and/or Dependent Care Flexible Spending Accounts (FSA) allow employees to set aside money to pay for out-of-pocket medical, dental, and dependent care expenses while saving on taxes because the money contributed to the account is free from federal income, Social Security, and Medicare taxes, and remains tax-free when an employee receives it.
 Horizon MyWay will administer the Tax$ave Unreimbursed Medical and Dependent Care FSAs for the NJDPB.

-Prior participation in a Tax$ave FSA in 2021 does not carry over automatically into 2022.
-Employees must enroll with Horizon MyWay during Open Enrollment to participate in an FSA in 2022.
+Prior participation in a Tax$ave FSA does not carry over automatically into a new calendar year.
+Employees must enroll with Horizon MyWay during Open Enrollment to participate in an FSA.

 Some of the benefits of FSA participation include: